Memorial and Planned Giving

 - A restricted gift may be made for a specific purpose that you designate.
 Some examples include veterinary care for injured animals, spay and neuter program, humane education, or facilities maintenance and improvement.

-If you would like a Cedar Bend Humane Society director to contact you, please email CBHSAdoption@mchsi.com or call 319-232-6887.
+If you would like the Cedar Bend Humane Society Executive Director, Kristy Gardner, to contact you, please email CBHSAdoption@mchsi.com or call 319-232-6887.

 Thank you for helping to provide for the love and care of homeless animals.